LifeWithVetta

 Believing scammers

-Always walk to the official entrance.
+Always walk to the official entrance and verify things yourself.

 Trying to take photos inside